 I’ve been playing guitar since I was 11 years old and always dreamed of having a Stratocaster.
-It was the one used by the Italian guitar player Dodi Battaglia and I wanted one too.
-I couldn’t afford it, so my parents bought me a reproduction, which was the best gift I ever received.
+It was the guitar used by my favorite guitar player at the time and I wanted one too.
+I couldn’t afford it, so eventually my parents bought me a reproduction, which was the best gift I ever received.
 Some time later I was able to buy a PRS Strat at cost price and then I almost stopped playing.
 I picked it up again much later and decided to make the dream come true.
 I sold the PRS and bought a Fender Stratocaster.
 Even though it’s a Made in Mexico, I think I achieved my goal.
 It is a vintage reproduction of 56, one of the first models created by Leo Fender, who was named the same as my son and had his birthday on the same day as me.

-For me the dream was triggered with an Italian guitarist, then the usual David Gilmour and Mark Knopfler pushed me back to Jimi Hendrix and his guitar heir SRV.
+For me the dream was triggered with an Italian guitarist, then through the usual David Gilmour and Mark Knopfler I pushed me back to Jimi Hendrix and his guitar heir SRV.

 But for some reason I identify with him (besides the big handsome face and past flirtations with famous women and New York nightlife ;-)).
 In short, there’s something about the young man from Connecticut that makes me sympathetic too.

 John Mayer performing Gravity at Crossroads in 2007

 Maybe we were both obsessed with the guitar as shy kids, only he listened to SRV and I listened to an Italian band.
 Okay, their guitar player was a genious anyway….